Police 'executed' Black man in North Carolina shooting, lawyers say | Law-Order

 Police 'executed' Black man in North Carolina shooting, lawyers say

 Attorneys for the family of Andrew Brown Jr., a Black man shot by sheriff's deputies in North Carolina during an attempted arrest last week, said body camera footage showed Brown had been "executed" and accused officials of withholding evidence.
-Lawyers said the 42-year-old Brown had his hands on the steering wheel of his car and was complying with orders when multiple deputies began firing at him in his driveway in Elizabeth City, a riverfront community near the Virginia border.
+Lawyers said the 42-year-old Brown had his hands on the steering wheel of his car when multiple deputies began firing at him in his driveway in Elizabeth City, a riverfront community near the Virginia border.

 The deputies continued to shoot after Brown drove his vehicle away from them, according to Chantel Cherry-Lassiter, who said Brown never presented a threat to the team of seven or eight officers at the scene.
 "They were shooting and saying: 'Let me see your hands!' at the same time," Cherry-Lassiter, one of a team of attorneys for the family, told a news briefing on Monday.
 "Let's be clear: This was an execution."